February, 2010, Arizona, USA

 I don't care much for fashion, it is simply not part of my life.
-In fact I have always considered it a very frivolous, shallow matter.
-Of all human activities, the question of clothing is one of the least important.
+In fact I have always considered the entire topic a very frivolous, shallow matter.
+Of all human activities, the question of clothing is one of the least important to me.

 A woman was writing about a red high-heeled shoe, a shoe from the past.
 She did not know whom it belonged to.
 She tried to imagine the woman who wore it and under what circumstances she bought it.
 And then she writes, "The Red high-heeled shoe exists.
 You can see it for yourself if you travel to Poland, drive a couple of hours west from Krakow, and visit the Auschwitz museum."

 Linda Grant describes that this was one of the countless shoes left behind by Jewish victims of Nazi Germany.